 Had I read information like this a few years ago, I would not have thought a lot about it.
 Despite all of the weird breathing problems I have had in the past, I didn’t really think that there was anything wrong with my breathing.

 That changed when I started taking a moment of silence with my students before class.

-Given how rushed and frantic and “plugged-in” my students are constantly, I was certain that the moment of silence would be a beneficial thing for them.
+Given how rushed, frantic, and “plugged-in” my students are constantly, I was certain that the moment of silence would be a beneficial thing for them.
 What I didn’t expect is how beneficial it would be for me.

 For example, I suddenly realized that instead of breathing through my nose calmly, like I did in the moment of silence, I often breathed through my mouth in short, rapid breaths.
 (This article discusses the benefits of nose breathing, as opposed to mouth breathing.)

-I noticed that my nervous system often felt revved up and on high alert, the exact opposite of how I felt when I was breathing deeply and intentionally during the moment of silence.
+I noticed that my nervous system often felt revved up and on high alert.
+This was the the exact opposite of how I felt when I was breathing deeply and intentionally during the moment of silence.

-I noticed that I was feeling extreme anxiety more frequently, and this seemed related to my breathing patterns.
+And I noticed that I was feeling extreme anxiety more frequently.
+This seemed related to my breathing patterns.